TRADITIONAL CHINESE MEDICINE

 Registered Chinese Herbalist

-Jessica is a graduate of the four year 3,400 hour Traditional Chinese Medicine Practitioner (TCM) program, from the Academy of Classical Oriental Sciences in Nelson B.C.
-Prior to her TCM career path Jessica also completed the three year 3000 hour Registered Massage Therapy program at the Okanagan Valley College of Massage Therapy where she then practiced as an RMT in B.C., and in her home town of Castlegar.
+In 2014 I graduated from the four year, 3,400 hour Traditional Chinese Medicine Practitioner (TCM) program, from the Academy of Classical Oriental Sciences in Nelson B.C (now the Kootenay Columbia College of Integrated Health Sciences).
+Before my TCM career path I completed the three year, 3000 hour Registered Massage Therapy program at the Okanagan Valley College of Massage Therapy, where I then practiced as an RMT in my home town of Castlegar, B.C for a number of years.

 Acupuncture and Traditional Chinese Medicine are ancient healing modalities that have been used for thousands of years.
 Together they form a complete holistic healthcare system that can be helpful with such things as enhancing our immune system, supporting our physical and emotional well being and in the treatment and prevention of many illnesses.